Pens With History

 The Old McHenry County Courthouse

-The Old McHenry County Courthouse, the majestic anchor of the bustling Historic Woodstock Square, was designed by John Mills Van Osdel, chief architect of the Palmer House in Chicago, and erected in 1857.
-Located in the geographic center of McHenry County, Illinois, the building was joined by the accompanying Sheriff’s House & Jail in 1887, and issued landmark status by the National Register of Historic Places in 1974.
-When a new government center was built in 1972, a private investor purchased the buildings and established an art gallery, studios, restaurant and museum space, including the former Chester Gould/Dick Tracy Museum.
-Owned by the City of Woodstock since 2011, the buildings are undergoing extensive restoration, supported by efforts of Friends of the Old Courthouse.
+The Old McHenry County Courthouse, the noble anchor of the Historic Woodstock Square, was planned by John Mills Van Osdel, chief architect of the Palmer House in Chicago, and created in 1857.
+Located in the center of McHenry County, Illinois, the building was added on by the accompanying Sheriff’s House & Jail in 1887, and gained landmark status by the National Register of Historic Places in 1974.
+A new government center was created in 1972, a private investor purchased the buildings and started an art gallery, studios, restaurant and museum space, including the retired Chester Gould/Dick Tracy Museum.
+Now owned by the City of Woodstock since 2011, the buildings have started extensive restoration, supported by efforts of Friends of the Old Courthouse.

 And Now You Can Own a Part of History!